 The service loads configuration from the

 notifications section of the config.yaml.
-Following is a snippet of the configuration
+See the following snippet of the configuration:

 ... services: notifications: enabled: true require_auth: true endpoint_hostname: "<hostname>" listen: '0.0.0.0' port: 8228 cycle_timers: notifications: 30 # Set Anchore Enterprise UI base URL to receive UI links in notifications ui_url: "<enterprise-ui-url>" authorization_handler: external authorization_handler_config: endpoint: "<rbac-authorizer-endpoint>"

 ui_url is used for constructing links to Enterprise UI pages in the notifications.
 Configure this property to the Enterprise UI’s base URL.
 This URL should be accessible from the endpoint receiving the notification for the links to work correctly.
-If the value is unset, the notification message is still sent to the endpoint but it won’t contain a clickable link to the Enterprise UI
+If the value is not set, the notification message is still be sent to the endpoint, but it won’t contain a clickable link to the Enterprise UI.

-In order to send notifications to an external tool/endpoint the service requires connection information to that endpoint.
-Links below detail the required information for each endpoint
+To send notifications to an external tool/endpoint, the service requires connection information to that endpoint.
+See the following for the required information for each endpoint:

-All endpoints in the Notifications service have a switch that can be toggled enabled/disabled.
-Endpoint status reflects state of this switch.
-By default status for all endpoints is enabled out of the box.
-Setting endpoint status to disabled stops all notifications from going out to any configurations of that specific endpoint.
+All endpoints in the Notifications service can be toggled as Enabled or Disabled.
+The endpoint status reflects the eabled or disabled state.
+By default, the status for all endpoints is enabled by default.
+Setting the endpoint status to disabled stops all notifications from going out to any configurations of that specific endpoint.
 This is a system-wide setting that can only be updated by the admin account.
-It is read-only for remaining accounts
+It is read-only for remaining accounts.

-Connection information such as URL, user credentials etc. for an endpoint.
+The endpoint configuration is the connection information such as URL, user credentials, and so on for an endpoint.
 The service allows multiple configurations per endpoint.
-Endpoint configurations are scoped to the account
+Endpoint configurations are scoped to the account.

 The services provides a mechanism to selectively choose notifications and route them to a configured endpoint.
-This is achieved using a ‘Selector’ - a collection of filtering criteria.
+This is achieved using a Selector, which is a collection of filtering criteria.
 Each event is processed against a Selector to determine whether it is a match or not.
-If the Selector matches the event a notification is sent to the configured endpoint by the service
+If the Selector matches the event, a notification is sent to the configured endpoint by the service.

-For a quick list of useful notifications and associated Selector configurations, skip to Quick Selection
+For a quick list of useful notifications and associated Selector configurations, see Quick Selection.

-Selector encapsulates four distinct filtering criteria as of v2.2 - scope, level, type and resource type explained below.
-Some of them allow a limited set of values and others wildcards.
-Value for each criteria has to be set for the matching to compute correctly
+A Selector encapsulates the following distinct filtering criteria: scope, level, type, and resource type.
+Some allow a limited set of values, and others wildcards.
+The value for each criteria has to be set for the matching to compute correctly.

 Events are scoped to the account responsible for the event creation.

-account scope matches events associated with user’s account.
+accountscope matches events associated with a user account.

-info matches informational events such as policy evaluation or vulnerabilities update, image analysis completion etc.
+info matches informational events such as policy evaluation or vulnerabilities update, image analysis completion and so on.